ECSTeam/cf_scripts/app_profiler/README.md

 ## How to run this script

+1. Edit the `cf_settings` and make changes as needed.
+	If using encrypted mode please follow [these](encrypt-password-using-GPG.md) instructions on how to encrypt password with `GngPG` utility.

-1. Login to the PCF foundation with a privileged account.
+2. Login to the PCF foundation with a privileged account.
 The account should atleast have `space-developer` access and it should have `org-manager` grants for the PCF Orgs you wish to profile.
 (Please remember to grant org-manager access to this PCF account, all new orgs created).

 2. The script can be ran from command line or schedule as a cron job to profile apps on a periodic basis.